rvion/CushyStudio/README.md

 ## Discover a world of `Actions`

--   CushyStudio `Actions` are interractive generative "apps" with dedicated UIs.
+-   CushyStudio ***Actions*** are interactive generative "apps" with dedicated UIs.
--   They make it super `easy` and `fun` to explore all generative art ahs to offer.
+-   They make it super easy and fun to explore all generative art has to offer.
--   CushyStudio allow you to `run`, `create` and `share` Actions`
+-   CushyStudio allows you to run, create, and share ***Actions***

 <div style='display:flex;gap:1rem;'>